akshitapotdar/rag-hallucination-detection/README.md

 ##  Overview

 Large Language Models hallucinate.
-They generate confident-sounding answers that aren't grounded in any real source — a critical failure mode in retrieval systems where users trust the output.
+They generate confident-sounding answers that aren't grounded in any real source, it's a critical failure mode in retrieval systems where users trust the output.

 This project implements a **four-layer hallucination detection system** on top of a standard RAG pipeline.
 Instead of just generating answers, it scores their reliability across multiple independent dimensions and combines them into a single verdict.